willowmck/eks-gateway-poc/README.md

 kubectl --context ${CLUSTER1} -n httpbin delete ExtAuthPolicy httpbin-keycloak-extauth
 ```

-If we have already deployed the `ext-auth-server` as a part of Gloo Mesh Addons deployment, lets remove it, so that we can re-deploy the `ext-auth-server` with our Sidecar.
-To do this we can just update our helm values with `ext-auth-service.enabled=false` and run a `helm upgrade` command.
+If we have already deployed the `ext-auth-server` as a part of Gloo Mesh Addons deployment, please update the image below using the following commands.
 If you  have not yet deployed the Gloo Mesh Addons, you can still continue to use the same commands below.

 ```bash
 kubectl --context ${CLUSTER1} create namespace gloo-mesh-addons